 One of the last restored 1940s factories in downtown Dexter, Michigan has become the home for my artwork.
 Click here for more photos and details of the building as it went through restoration.

 The Groosh Wall is an ongoing artwork display at 8080 Grand Street.
-Featured artwork will hang for a month or so, the first art rotation coincided with Erratic Ale’s opening in August 2020.
+Featured artwork will hang for a quarter or so, the first art rotation coincided with Erratic Ale’s opening in August 2020.
 They are our building neighbor.
 Each Wall will be memorialized here.

 Paintings from left to right: